mrborges23/micphy2021/README.md

 ## Important dates

 * XX XXX 2021 Deadline for workshop registration and abstract submission
 * XX XXX 2021 Notification of oral/poster presentation and/or workshop acceptance
 * XX XXX 2021 Registration deadline

+## Keynote Speakers

+* Tracy Heath (Iowa State University of Science and Technology, USA)

+## Program

+Will be updated soon!

+## Workshop

+The meeting includes a workshop that will run on the XX and XX, totaling three sessions of two hours.
+The workshop is entitled **New approaches and methods to phylogeny inference** and will focus on the polymorphism-aware phylogeny estimation, including practical exercises based on the software IQ-TREE and RevBayes.

+The workshop is free but seats are limited.
+Students and researchers are invited to apply by submitting a 250-words motivation letter (see Registration).

+* **Session 1**: RevBayes: Bayesian tree estimation (<-- two spaces)
+Tutored by Sebastian Hönha (<-- two spaces)
+Description

+* **Session 2**: Bayesian Polymorphism-aware phylogenetic models (<-- two spaces)
+Tutored by Rui Borges and Carolin Kosiol (<-- two spaces)
+Description

+* **Session 3**: IQ-tree PoMos. (<-- two spaces)
+Tutored by Dominik Schrempf (<-- two spaces)
+Desription

+## Registration

 ## Scientific committee

 * Carolin Kosiol (University of St Andrews)
 * Rui Borges (Vetmeduni Vienna)
 * Gergely Szöllősi (Eötvös Loránd University)